exploring_model_diagnostics.Rmd

 xpose_data

-object from NLME model execution
+object from NLME model execution directory/files - Utilize functions from the

-package to generate
+package to generate basic GOF plots - Extend

-plot functions with
+plot functions withggplot2

 Certara.Xpose.NLME